 Customize the Python SDK logger

-How to customize the log information about experiments coming from the Optimizely Feature Experimentation Python SDK to help with debugging.
+Customize log information from the Optimizely Feature Experimentation Python SDK for debugging experiments.

-To improve your experience setting up the SDK and configuring your production environment, it is recommend that you pass in a logger for your Optimizely client.
-See the code example below.
+To improve your experience setting up the SDK and configuring your production environment, pass in a logger for your Optimizely client.
+See the following code sample.

 import logging